-3. the two-day spot contract product is also a financial instrument, it is included under Section C11, it is therefore also regulated under MiFID,

 (4) In the FCA's view an emission allowance (including when auctioned under the auction regulation) will not come within C1.

 5. the Auctioning Regulation covers the reception, transmission and submission of a bid, this corresponds to the MiFID activities of the reception and transmission of orders in relation to one or more financial instruments, execution of orders on behalf of clients and dealing on own account.

 (7) The MiFID activities that apply to a product covered by the Auctioning Regulation are not limited to the MiFID activities listed in paragraph (5) of this list, all the MiFID investment services and activities apply to emission allowances auctioned as a financial instrument, therefore, for example, advising on bids for emission allowances auctioned as a five-day future is covered by MiFID.

 This reflects current legislative tendencies and the belief that the financial market infrastructure represents a more safe and efficient regulatory environment for emission allowances' trading than the earlier quasi-commodity arrangements.

 Consequences of the carbon units' reclassification

 The commonly-voiced effect for the regulatory U-turn is the professional intermediaries in spot emissions trading will have to apply for MiFID licence.

 But market effects in this regard are obviously more far-reaching.

 The European Commission's MEMO-14-305 already was mentioning, in effect of MiFID II amendments "the spot market will be aligned with what is applicable to the EUA derivatives market".

-Pursuant to the Report on the functioning of the European carbon market, accompanying the document Report from the Commission to the European Parliament and to the Council, Climate action progress report, including the report on the functioning of the European carbon market and the report on the review of Directive 2009/31/EC on the geological storage of carbon dioxide of 18 November 2015 (COM(2015) 576 final), p.
-24, the above re-classification means that "MiFID2 rules applicable to traditional financial markets (those including carbon derivatives trade on leading platforms) will also apply to the spot segment of the secondary carbon market (transactions in emission allowances for immediate delivery in the secondary market, currently unregulated at EU level), putting it on equal footing with the derivatives market in terms of transparency, investor protection and integrity".
+Pursuant to the European Commission’s Report of 18 November 2015 on the functioning of the European carbon market (COM(2015) 576 final, p.
+24) the above re-classification means that "MiFID2 rules applicable to traditional financial markets (those including carbon derivatives trade on leading platforms) will also apply to the spot segment of the secondary carbon market (transactions in emission allowances for immediate delivery in the secondary market, currently unregulated at EU level), putting it on equal footing with the derivatives market in terms of transparency, investor protection and integrity".

-Now: